Introduction to Virtual Brainstorming

-With more and more individuals working together to solve the same problem from different locations, you might be wondering how to conduct fun, effective remote brainstorming sessions.
+With more and more individuals working together to solve the same problem from different locations, you might be wondering how to conduct fun, effective remote ideation sessions.
 For some teams, remote brainstorming feels like a burden or a challenge.
-But with the right tools and techniques, remote brainstorming can be an opportunity for your team to connect and create on a level that isn’t possible in the office.
+But with the right tools and techniques, it can be an opportunity for your virtual team to connect and create on a level that isn’t possible in the office.

 Keep reading for an introduction to brainstorming.

-Brainstorming is a method for generating and unlocking ideas.
+Brainstorming is a method for generating new ideas, and virtual brainstorming simply means following this method using virtual tools like video conferencing and online whiteboards.
 Alone or in a group, people are encouraged to think outside the box, find answers to a problem, and develop creative ideas.
 Nothing is off-limits in a brainstorming session.
-Brainstorming sessions are free from assumptions, judgments, and criticism.
+They are free from assumptions, judgments, and criticism.
 This free-thinking environment empowers everyone to bring their creativity to bear against a challenge.

 Ad executive Alex F. Osborn first came up with the idea of brainstorming in the 1930s, when his team started using the term to describe their creative, free-flowing meetings.
 In the 1940s, Osborn presented the concept in his seminal book How to Think Up.
 Osborn famously quipped, “It is easier to tone down a wild idea than to think up a new one.”

 Why use virtual brainstorming?